-The male is larger with more color, also the tail fin and dorsal fin are more extended.
-If you look at the picture above, you can see the extension at the center of the tail fin.
+The male is larger and more colorful, and the tail fin and dorsal fin are more extended.
+In the picture above, you can see the extension at the center of the tail fin.
 A mature female will be more rounded.

-The Congo Tetras are fairly hardy and disease is not usually a problem in a well maintained aquarium.
-However they are prone to developing ick if kept in colder temperatures.
-Also anything you add to your tank can bring disease.
+The Congo Tetras are fairly hardy and disease is not usually a problem in a well-maintained aquarium.
+However, they are prone to developing ich if kept in colder temperatures.
+Also, remember that anything you add to your tank can introduce disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

-A good thing about Congo Tetra is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
+A good thing about Congo Tetra is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
 When keeping more sensitive types of fish, it is common for all fishes to be infected even before the first warning signs can be noticed.
-The best way to proactively prevent disease is to give your fish the proper environment and give them a well balanced diet.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
+The best way to proactively prevent disease is to give your fish the proper environment and a well-balanced diet.
+The more closely their environment resembles their natural habitat, the less stress the fish will have, making them healthier and happier.
 A stressed fish is more likely to acquire disease.

-The Congo Tetra is readily available but is more expensive than many tetras.
+The Congo Tetra is readily available but more expensive than many tetras.